icerpc/icerpc-csharp/README.md

 ## Telemetry

 IceRPC collects completely anonymous telemetry data during the build process.
-Participation in this anonymous program is optional, and you may opt-out if you'd not like to share any information.
+Participation in this anonymous program is optional, and you may opt-out if you do not wish to share any information.
 Detailed information about the telemetry data collected and how to opt-out can be found in the [Telemetry] README.

 ## License